-If you have included in your article figures or tables from other publications, you must obtain permission from the publisher to use them before submission of the manuscript: an image that has been published before can be used in Swiss Medical Weekly only if the copyright holder has given permission.
+If you have included in your article figures or tables from other publications, you must obtain permission from the rights holder to use them before submission of the manuscript.
 If you are including figures or tables that have been adapted from published papers, then you are also responsible for obtaining the publisher’s permission to adapt them.
 Please submit a copy of this permission with your article.

 References must be numbered sequentially and inserted in the text with numbers in square brackets (inserted before punctuation).
 Where more than one reference is cited, they should be separated by a comma.
 For sequences of consecutive numbers, the first and last number of the sequence should be separated by a hyphen.
 The style for references must follow the standards summarised in the NLM’s International Committee of Medical Journal Editors (ICMJE) Recommendations for the Conduct, Reporting, Editing and Publication of Scholarly Work in Medical Journals: Sample References webpage.

 For publication of congress abstracts or other scientific contents the SMW supplements offer many advantages.
 As official special issues of an established journal they are appreciated in the scientific community.
 Archiving in the publishing house and in libraries ensures long-lasting conservation and availability of publications.

 Receipt of your paper will be acknowledged by an email containing a reference number, which should be used in all future communications.
 During the review process, authors can check the status of their submitted manuscript via the online manuscript submission and review system.